Social inequalities in health

 - Gå till denna sida på svenska webben

-The purpose of the course is to give knowledge about central theoretical and empirical aspects of social inequalities in health.
+The purpose of the course is to give the student knowledge about central theoretical and empirical aspects of social inequalities in health.

 The course includes an overview of how health is distributed across different group based on the social position in society (with regard to e.g. occupational class, education, income, foreign background, and sex/gender).
 The student will become familiar with and discuss various models that explains the associations between social stratification, life chances, and health.
 The course focuses on concurrent research and aims to give a basic understanding of the research front.

-For more details, please see the course description.
+For detailed information, please see the course description: